Give your time

 HOW TO APPLY

-The application window is currently closed.
-Please stay tuned to email and social media alerts about the next application window and any pertinent details.
+Please note: The application window is currently closed.
+Please stay tuned to email and social media alerts about the next application window which is expected to open early 2019.

 At ShelterBox, we are proud to have safeguarding policies in place designed to protect the families we help, our operational staff and our incredible response team volunteers who travel to disaster areas with us, and the local communities we work with.